Phase II Watershed Implementation Plan: Reforestation Efforts

 The first visit by the County to your property will be scheduled at your convenience.
 The purpose of this initial site assessment is to determine feasibility of planting.
 If the County determines that planting is practical on your property, a “right of entry” agreement will be created.
 This agreement will require your signature and will grant the County and its contractors access to your property only for the initial planting and for periodic maintenance.

-Contact EPS today using the information below to answer questions and take your information.
+Contact EPS today using the information below.
 If interested, we will schedule a visit to your property to determine feasibility of planting.
 Unless requested, homeowners do not need to be present during the scheduled site assessment.
 If conditions are deemed favorable by the County to ensure tree survival, EPS will develop a planting plan and initiate the planting.